Top Sustainable Construction Materials to Build a Better Future

 4. Bamboo

 Another sustainable alternative to conventional construction materials, bamboo is highly flexible, allowing builders to use it for both structural and decorative purposes.
-It's easy to find and source bamboo, as the tree grows in various parts of the world.
+Bamboo is considered one of the leading bio based materials and a renewable resource.
+It's also easy to find and source bamboo, as the tree grows in various regions of the world.

 What's more, bamboo produces very little waste.
 A whole stem of a bamboo tree can be used in construction, and any pieces left over are compostable, which means they naturally break down back to the earth.